companies - Yesterday’s News

 BANK OF IRELAND has confirmed that it has completed the sale of its Asset Management division to State Street Global Advisors for a fee of about €57m.
 The deal, announced last October, will boost the bank’s capital reserves by about €40m, according to a statement.
 The division, previously known as Bank of Ireland Asset Management, will now form part of State Street Global Advisors Ireland Ltd.

-# companies - Today’s News
+# companies - Yesterday’s News

 # companies - Friday 28 January, 2011